jesskelsall/astarus/mechanics/roleplay/meteoridis.md

 ## Visions

-During the creature’s initial unconsciousness and periodically while asleep thereafter, the creature will receive visions that enforce the mental effects of Meteoridis.
+During the creature's initial unconsciousness and periodically while asleep thereafter, the creature will receive visions that enforce the mental effects of Meteoridis.
 They include the following elements:

 - The stars and searching for meteors amongst them.
 - One or more meteors streaking across the sky.